Reecon/SLCareBearStare/CareBearStare-StreamerBot/README.md

     *   Set the action to the "CareBearStare Tripwire" action.

 3.  **Files:**
-    *   Place the `stares.conf` and `clientid.conf` files in the root of your Streamer.bot installation directory.
+    *   Place the `stares.conf` file in the root of your Streamer.bot installation directory.
-    *   You can get a Client ID from the [Twitch Developer Portal](https://dev.twitch.tv/console).

 4.  **Overlay:**
     *   Add a new browser source in your streaming software.